GMontaguth/GRIT-4MOST/README.md

   <img src="Ra_hist.png" width="500">
 </p>

-**Figure 1.** Distribution of right ascension (RA) for the selected transition galaxies.
+Distribution of right ascension (RA) for the selected transition galaxies.

 <p align="center">
   <img src="r.png" width="500">
 </p>

-**Figure 2.** Distribution of r-band magnitudes from S-PLUS (3-arcsec aperture).
+Distribution of r-band magnitudes from S-PLUS (3-arcsec aperture).

 <p align="center">
   <img src="density_RA_DEC.png" width="550">
 </p>

-**Figure 3.** Sky density distribution of transition galaxies in equatorial coordinates.
+Sky density distribution of transition galaxies in equatorial coordinates.

 <p align="center">
   <img src="TGs(1).png" width="500">
 </p>

-**Figure 4.** ontours of the effective radius as a function of the S´ersic index in the r−band.
+Contours of the effective radius as a function of the S´ersic index in the r−band.
 The distribution of each parameter is shown in the margin plot.